 NOTE: Organizations receiving operating funding from the Manitoba Arts Council are not eligible to apply to this program.

-- You can submit multiple applications to each deadline.
+- You may submit multiple applications to each deadline

-- Project applicants may receive grant commitments up to a maximum level of a total of $30,000 in a year.
+- Applicants may receive MAC grants up to a maximum of $30,000 per year

 - One artist: up to a maximum of $7,500 per application